-There were no reported hate crimes on campus, non-campus or public property for the years 2014, 2015 or 2016.
+There were no reported hate crimes on campus, in residential facilities, non-campus or public property for the years 2015, 2016 or 2017.

-There were no reported crimes on campus, in the residential facilities, non-campus or on public property that were determined to be unfounded for the years 2014, 2015 or 2016.
+There were no reported crimes on campus, in the residential facilities, non-campus or on public property that were determined to be unfounded for the years 2015, 2016 or 2017.